GFDRR/open-risk-data-dashboard/docs/interviews/README.md

 > It is a (…) site where you can find the sources of various datasets, for specific countries, and their kind of openness.

+> The OpenDRI Index is a website that helps you upload datasets related to disaster risks in your country.

 ### What is valuable to them

 - **Data** there is a good amount of datasets